 - a.
 Outreach and Education.
-Continue to provide planning and educational opportunities that support participation and collaboration by all segments of Alameda's population, with a particular focus on those who will be most impacted by the effects of climate change. - b.
+Continue to provide planning and educational opportunities that support participation and collaboration by all segments of Alameda's population, with a particular focus on those who will be most impacted by the effects of climate change, such as low income individuals, seniors, youth, people of color, the unhoused, individuals with disabilities, and socio-economically disadvantaged communities. - b.
 Community Organizations.
 Continue to partner on climate action initiatives with groups such as Community Action for a Sustainable Alameda (CASA), Bike Walk Alameda, and all other interested community groups. - c.
 Community Capacity Building.
 Enhance the ability of community members, particularly those in under-served and/or under-represented groups to develop the relationships, knowledge, and skills to effectively participate in planning for, and responding to the climate crisis. - d.
 Climate-Solution Academy.
 Consider opportunities to create a Climate Solution Academy at Alameda Point for the purpose of creating an international gathering place and training center for emerging climate-solution technology to be publicly showcased, tested, demonstrated, and funded.